huggingface/diffusers/examples/advanced_diffusion_training/README.md

 # Advanced diffusion training examples

 ## Train Dreambooth LoRA with Stable Diffusion XL
-> 💡 **This example follows the techniques and recommended practices covered in the blog post: [LoRA training scripts of the world, unite!](https://huggingface.co/blog/sdxl_lora_advanced_script)
+> [!TIP]
-> Make sure to check it out before starting 🤗**
+> 💡 This example follows the techniques and recommended practices covered in the blog post: [LoRA training scripts of the world, unite!](https://huggingface.co/blog/sdxl_lora_advanced_script).
+Make sure to check it out before starting 🤗

 [DreamBooth](https://arxiv.org/abs/2208.12242) is a method to personalize text2image models like stable diffusion given just a few(3~5) images of a subject.